MatsumotoJ/usvcam/README.md

 See also USVSEG Github repositories: [original Matlab verion](https://github.com/rtachi-lab/usvseg); [Python version](https://github.com/MatsumotoJ/usvseg_python)

 ## Acknowledgement
 This work was supported by Grant-in-Aid for Scientific Research from Japan Society for the Promotion of Science (nos.
-16H06534, 21K06438, 19H04912), the Firstbank of Toyama Scholarship Foundation Research Grant, Tokyo Biochemical Research Foundation, Takeda Science Foundation, Grant for Basic Science Research Projects from The Sumitomo Foundation, and RIKEN Collaborative Technical Development in Data-driven Brain Science.
+16H06534, 21K06438, 19H04912, 22H05157, 25K21742, 25K21980), Japan Science and Technology Agency FOREST Program (JPMJFR2320), the Firstbank of Toyama Scholarship Foundation Research Grant, Tokyo Biochemical Research Foundation, Takeda Science Foundation, Grant for Basic Science Research Projects from The Sumitomo Foundation, and RIKEN Collaborative Technical Development in Data-driven Brain Science.
 The icon of USVCAM on the top of this README file was created by [Sayaka Togo](https://way105.com/).